For several years now, analysts worldwide have been arguing about the prospects for developing the Open Banking concept.

 1. Fostering innovation in the banking environment

-This simultaneously pushes the industry towards hyper-relevant platform-based distribution and provides banks with rich opportunities to expand their ecosystems through a software development of new solutions.
+This simultaneously pushes the industry towards hyper-relevant platform-based distribution and provides banks with rich opportunities to expand their ecosystems through the software development of new solutions.

 2. Improving customer access to financial services